 My name is Michael McTate, founder of lifestyle wellness program Chilled Out Wellness.
 Friends and family call me Tate (recently changed name to merge with wife’s last name and create a new family tree) and I have a beautiful wife and two sweet little girls.
 I am based out of Fort Collins, CO and I love exploring the beautiful natural wilderness areas of the region.
-I am a Certified Instructor of the renowned Wim Hof Method and a certified fitness trainer through ISSA as wellness & fitness are major components of my life.
+I am a Certified Instructor of the renowned Wim Hof Method.
 I also have 10+ years of corporate sales/management experience in digital marketing & telecom and have a Google Analytics certification (SEO and spreadsheet nerd).

 When I’m not training clients or giving workshops I enjoy hiking, camping, backpacking, rock climbing, kayaking, snowboarding, soccer and pretty much any other outdoor activity.
 I view wellness & fitness as an ever evolving practice that needs to be structured yet flexible as we, as humans, are always changing physically, mentally and emotionally.